coniadev/chuck/README.md

     'path.cache' => null,                 // Path to cache files.
 By default used by Chuck\Assets.
 Must be writable.

-    'appname' => 'chuckapp',              // Internal identifier, will be used in `php run` scripts for example 'env' => null,                        // the current environment, e. g. 'development', 'production' 'debug' => false,                     // Whether it should show Whoops messages 'port' => 1983,                       // The develompent server port
+    'appname' => 'chuckapp',              // Internal identifier, will be used in `php run` scripts for example
+                                          // Also used internally for sessions/i18n/memcache prefix or other purposes 'env' => null,                        // the current environment, e. g. 'development', 'production' 'debug' => false,                     // Whether it should show Whoops messages 'port' => 1983,                       // The develompent server port